BitsRobocon/Recruitment-24/Path_Planning/ReadMe.md

 1. The map is represented as a 2D list of integers.
 Each grid is represented by an integer which is a number from 0-15 and represents the walls adjacent to that cell in the Top-Left-Right-Bottom convention with values as 8-4-2-1.
 Basically, a grid with say, top and bottom walls only will have value = 8(top) + 1(bottom) = 9.
 This is done to emulate the real-world maze, where the robot can only see the walls of the position it is on currently.
 You need to make and implement an algorithm, which will decide the direction of movement of the search bot and find the required path.
 The bot can only move up, down, left or right.
 You should finally output an integer list containing the final directions that the medical bot can follow (grid by grid) to reach its goal.
 Represent going up,down,left and right as 0,1,2 and 3 respectively.
 Assume the bot straightens itself to its original orientation every time it goes one grid to the left or right.

-2. Design the circuit for a simple differential wheeled robot on tinkerCAD ( just use an Arduino, 2 DC motors, and a battery pack ).
-Also, complete the boiler script to program the motors such that it follows the integer array of directions from the previous sub-part (The array of directions will be hard-coded in the Arduino script by you).
-Consider ideal conditions (both the motors are exactly the same, no slipping of wheels, etc.), and the distance between the centers of two grids is 1 meter.
-Use only digital HIGH/LOW on the motors which will cause the robot to move at the speed of 1 m/s.
-The distance between the two wheels is also 1 meter.

 # Building a Maze solving system.